High-Speed Accident Lawyer Philadelphia

 Dangers of high-speed collisions

-Our high-speed car accident lawyer in Philadelphia points at the findings of one study that showed that nearly half of all Americans admit to speeding by at least 15mph on a highway.
+Our High-Speed Accident Lawyer in Philadelphia points at the findings of one study that showed that nearly half of all Americans admit to speeding by at least 15mph on a highway.
 Driving above the speed limit is dangerous regardless of whether you operate your vehicle on a highway or roadway.

 Fact: More than 40 percent of all high-speed car crashes in the U.S. involve at least one driver with a blood alcohol concentration (BAC) of .08 or higher.